Search Menu

 How Do I Feed a Growing Puppy?

-Foods that meet the nutritional guidelines set up by the Association of American Feed Control Officials (AAFCO) and are specifically designed for all life stages will provide your developing pup all the nutrition they need.
-These foods also don’t require a transition onto an adult-specific food when pups are fully grown.
+Foods that meet the nutritional guidelines set up by the Association of American Feed Control Officials (AAFCO) and are specifically designed for all life stages will provide your developing puppy all the nutrition they need.
+These foods also don’t require a transition onto an adult-specific food once they’re fully grown.

 “Those foods designated for ‘all life stages’ mean that they meet needs of both growing and adult animals,” according to Dr. Klein.
-You’ll also find puppy-specific foods that ensure your pooch gets all the nutrients she needs, but you’ll only want to feed those until adulthood — around 11 to 14 months of age.
+You’ll also find puppy-specific foods that ensure your dog gets all the nutrients they need, but you’ll only want to feed those until adulthood — around 11 to 14 months of age.

-Most importantly, always follow the guidelines on the food when feeding your puppy so the pooch doesn’t become overweight.
+Most importantly, always follow the guidelines on the food when feeding your puppy so they don’t become overweight.
 “It is known that obesity in puppies can lead to a predisposition of future orthopedic issues later in life, such as hip dysplasia, so a fit, leaner puppy is considered preferable to a chubby older puppy,” warns Dr. Klein.

 Too much calcium in your large or giant breed puppy’s diet isn’t good for their development, warns Dr. Klein.
 “This is because large and giant breeds are more sensitive than smaller ones to an excess or shortage of calcium while their bones are growing,” says Dr. Klein.